alechenninger/blog/posts/stay_calm_stop_mocking.md

 ## A Whole Class

+* mocks force test setup to repeat knowledge of the implementation of unit-under-test in *how it uses* a collaborator and how that collaborators interface works. test setup often has a higher order meaning, and we might like to name this.
+OOP gives us a first class means for capturing a reusable operation and giving it a name: a method. but mocking doesn't let us add new methods, because we work with an existing interface.
+* other times, the existing interface might be fine, but the methods have contracts between each other that collaborators might depend on, so your mocking gets complex. instead of each test doing complex mocking, maybe you abstract that out to a reusable mock. now you have a reused method that configures a new type using a runtime dsl that defines the behavior of methods at runtime. take a step back a second – why again wouldn't you write a class instead?
 * alternative to mock is often a fake
 * a fake is a demonstration of how a type should behave – it is documentation for our team
 * reuse in other tests